MSc Meteorology: Career, Skills, Scope, Options, Outlook

 • Weather forecaster: Weather forecasters use meteorological data to predict short-term weather patterns and conditions.
 They may work for television or radio stations, news organizations, or government agencies.

-• Climate scientist: Climate scientists study long-term climate patterns and the factors that influence them, such as atmospheric and oceanic circulation, greenhouse gases, and solar radiation.
+• Climate scientist: Climate scientists study long-term climate patterns and the factors influencing them, such as atmospheric and oceanic circulation, greenhouse gases, and solar radiation.
 They may work for government agencies, consulting firms, or academic institutions.

-• Research scientist: Research scientists conduct research and develop new knowledge in the field of meteorology or a related field.
+• Research scientist: Research scientists conduct research and develop new knowledge in meteorology or a related field.
 They may work in government agencies, consulting firms, academic institutions, or private industry.

-• Environmental consultant: Environmental consultants help organizations understand and address environmental issues, including those related to atmospheric and weather patterns.
+• Environmental consultant: Environmental consultants help organizations understand and address environmental issues related to atmospheric and weather patterns.
 They may work for consulting firms, government agencies, or non-profit organizations.

 • University professor: University professors teach courses and conduct research in meteorology or a related field.
 They may work at colleges or universities.